warigroup/warihash_public_api/README.md

+# WariHash Public API
+This is a repository for WariHash's public API.
+The API allows anyone to setup a form where users can purchase hashing power and direct them to the stratum server of their choosing.
+Mining pools for example, could use this API to allow their customers to purchase and augment their hashing power.

+We provide direct API access, and also provide a library that can be integrated into websites that utilizes the API for easy integration.

-# warihash_public_api
+# Authentication

-this is a repository for WariHash's public API
+You will need to register an account with us, where you will be provided with an API token.

 ## API's

-We'll implement app tokens for this...

 get_bids - retreive bids